odobon1/vlm-tutorial/README.md

 Reported/Reproduced

-In this tutorial, we explored the similarities between classical and VLM paradigms and explored how VLMs can be applied towards standard image classification.
+In this tutorial, we explored the similarities between classic and VLM paradigms and explored how VLMs can be applied towards standard image classification.
 We performed an ablation of the CLIP 80 templates and of standalone ResNet vs. CLIP-ResNet vs. CLIP-ViT.

 VLMs such as those covered in this tutorial have a wide range of applications beyond image classification, including:
 * Image captioning